Copper

 Key Applications

-The primary end-uses of Copper span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Copper span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Renewable energy systems — Copper plays a vital role in renewable energy systems, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Renewable energy systems - Copper is valued in renewable energy systems for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook